 The market for securitisation in Switzerland is still developing.
-Securitisation transitions were carried out in Switzerland on various occasions and more transactions are seen.
-However, since the beginning of 2022, primary market activity slowed across all sectors and remains diverse.
-In 2021 particularly mortgage collateral was originated and in 2022 auto and consumer ABS transactions were issued.
+Securitisation transitions were carried out in Switzerland on various occasions.
+Since mid 2023, more transactions are seen across all sectors, but volatility on the financial markets remained high, particularly on the bond markets.
+In 2023, particularly trade receivables were subject to securitization and consumer ABS transactions were issued.